Kotte conquest of the Jaffna kingdom: Campaign

 Expeditions against the Jaffna kingdom had two phases that were led by Sapumal.
 The first campaign was able to defeat tributary Vanni states of Jaffna kingdom, but failed to subdue the Jaffna.
 The support of Vijayanagara Empire was an additional strength to Jaffna forces.
 It occurred in 1449–50.

 Sapumal gathered forces from Kotte and launched the second attack, including center of Jaffna during 1453-4.
 Jaffna and Kannada forces put up stubborn resistance.
 Kannada forces had an outpost on the mainland that served as access command to the Jaffna peninsula.
 Vanniyar leaders and Indian Muslims also helped Jaffna.
 However, all of them were defeated and Sapumal conquered Jaffna kingdom.

-There are different concepts about the last days of Jaffna king Kanakasooriya Cinkaiariyan.
 Ancient records that described the Jaffna campaign Yalpana Vaipava Malai and Kokila Saudesaya describe that he had fled to Southern India with his family.
-But after Kanakasooriya Cinkaiariyan and his two son's returned from Madurai with mercenaries to wrest the Jaffna Kingdom from Kotte's over lordship.Thus Jaffna kingdom became independent.
+But soon after Kanakasooriya Cinkaiariyan and his two son's returned from Madurai with mercenaries to wrest the Jaffna Kingdom from Kotte's overlordship.
+Thus Jaffna kingdom became independent again.